philc/book-notes/philosophy/a guide to the good life - william irvine.md

   * "Stoics value their freedom, and they are therefore reluctant to do anything that will give others power over them.
-But if we seek social status, we give other people power of us: We have to do things calculated to make them admire us, and we have to refrain from doing things that will trigger their disfavor.
-Epictetus therefore advises us not to seek social status, since if we make it our goal to please others, we will no longer be free to please ourselves.
+But if we seek social status, we give other people power of us: We have to do things calculated to make them admire us, and we have to refrain from doing things that will trigger their disfavor....
 We will, he says, have enslaved ourselves."
 * The foolish desire for "immortal fame"
-  * "Think about how foolish it is to want to be remembered after we die.
-For one thing, since we are dead, we will not be able to enjoy our fame.
-For another, we are foolish to think that future generations will praise us, without even having met us, when we find it so difficult to praise our contemporaries, even though we meet them routinely.
-Instead of thinking about future fame, Marcus says, we would do well to concern ourselves with our present situation; we should 'make the best of today.'"
+  * It's a strange, impractical ambition.
+We will not enjoy our posthumous fame and praise.
+It's unlikely anyone will praise us, not having met us.
+It's
+  * "Instead of thinking about future fame, Marcus says, we would do well to concern ourselves with our present situation; we should 'make the best of today.'"
 * Sometimes even your friend won't root for you to succeed, because if you do succeed, it will make them uncomfortable.